gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

-# How to set up Python to do Data Analysis
+# How to set up the Python environment to do Data Analysis

 So you decided to use Python for Data Analysis.
 Great choice.
 Python is the leading coding language for Data Science, and is emerging as a widely used language in analysis, in statistics and econometrics.